Scourge (album)

 Scourge is the fourth studio album by British thrash metal band Xentrix.
 It was released in 1996 through Heavy Metal Records.
-It is the only album to feature vocalist Simon Gordon and guitarist Andy Rudd, and their final one with bassist Paul "Macka" MacKenziel.
-The album was also Xentrix's final studio album for more than two decades, until the release of Bury the Pain in 2019.
+It is the only album to feature vocalist Simon Gordon and guitarist Andy Rudd, and their final one with bassist Paul "Macka" MacKenzie.
+The album goes into a more groove metal style that was very popular at the time.
+It was Xentrix's final studio album for more than two decades, until the release of Bury the Pain in 2019.